Codijote/202510-cle-open-data-addition/README.md

     stringr,

 Todo: A routine to sample the final result and provide the proportion of correct sex assigned would be interesting here.

+For the gender package and function please check:
+   Lincoln Mullen (2021). gender: Predict Gender from Names Using Historical Data.
+R package version 0.6.0.